Chicago Area Tax Planning Attorneys

-The lawyers of The Gierach Law Firm, LLC understand that tax planning is a key part of the estate planning process, and we will make sure you have fully considered the implications of the decisions you make.
-Attorney Denice Gierach is a Certified Public Accountant, and she and the team at The Gierach Law Firm, LLC have more than 30 years of experience assisting clients in creating estate plans that address their financial concerns.
+The lawyers of the Gierach Law Firm understand that tax planning is a key part of the estate planning process, and we will make sure you have fully considered the implications of the decisions you make.
+Attorney Denice Gierach is a Certified Public Accountant, and she and the team at the Gierach Law Firm, LLC have more than 30 years of experience assisting clients in creating estate plans that address their financial concerns.

 Tax Considerations in Your Estate Plan

 There are a variety of strategies that can be used to reduce the amount of taxes you may be required to pay and maximize the value of the assets you can pass on to your family members.
 While nearly everyone is required to pay income taxes when they earn money, state and federal estate taxes may also apply to certain high-value estates after a person’s death, gift taxes may be levied when transferring large amounts of money or high-value assets to another person, and capital gains taxes may apply when money is earned by selling certain assets or property.
 Some strategies that can be used to reduce these tax obligations include: